4est-is-Forrest/square-iron/content/docs/about/overview.md

 * **Queue Monitoring & Notification Automation**: Watch a ServiceNow queue and either notify the team or route ticket elsewhere
 * **Bridge Ticket Creation & Continuity Automation**: Create any new bridge tickets, locate existing active bridge tickets and ensure field equivalents are synchronized between separate ServiceNow instances

 Typically, I am approached with an idea or I search for areas to implement automation.
 Both have resulted in thorough experience with using Python to interact with a wide range of applications and technologies.
-The same is true with developing a large variety of general and custom solutions at a rapid rate.
+The same is true with developing a large variety of general and custom solutions.

 ###